Legend96th/cisco-networking-notes/STP.md

   ##  BPDU guard

   * This option has to be configured on all ports that we dont want to receive BPDU updates from (not access mode ports)
-    * eg: a port that was used with a switch & the switch got temporarly removed
+    * Stop a broadcast storm if we accidentally plug in another switch
+    * Prevent someone from changing the root bridge in the topology
   * Should be enabled on ports with PortFast enabled
   * Causes a port to go into an error-disabled state if a BPDU is received
+  * Can be enabled:
+    * Globally: Will be automatically applied to all ports with PortFast enabled on them
+    * On interface: Manually enable BPDU guard on an interface

   ## STP root guard

-  Guards the root bridge ports (the ports on the root connecting to the other switches) & shuts them down in case someone wants to take control & become root
+  Guards the root bridge ports (the ports on the root connecting to the other switches) & shuts them down in case if someone wants to take control and become the root bridge.
+It guards the switch that is currently root from being stolen
-  Apply this on the root switch ports attached with the other switches Guards the switch that is currenty root from being stolen
+  Apply this on the root switch ports attached with the other switches

   ---